dlu-ch/dlb/doc/ex_tool.rst

 .. class:: Tool.Input.NonRegularFile(cls=dlb.fs.Path)

-   Constructs a dependency role for filesystem objects in the :term`managed tree` that are neither directories nor regular files, identified by their paths.
+   Constructs a dependency role for filesystem objects in the :term:`managed tree` that are neither directories nor regular files, identified by their paths.

    If a path is relative, is it treated as relative to